 - Teamwork: Working effectively as a team member by identifying key tasks, sharing responsibility for the project, and ensuring all deadlines are met

 - Client Relations: Establishing a positive working relationship with a client by understanding the client's needs and deadlines, leading productive meetings, following up with client requests, and managing expectations

 - Oral Presentation: Delivering an organized, articulate presentation to the client with effective remarks and graphical aids

 - Written Presentation: Preparing a professional, cleanly written document that identifies the client's problem and offers thoughtful analysis and recommendations

-Practicum courses are designed to simulate a real-world practical experience and prepare students to begin or continue their professional careers in international affairs.
+Practicum courses are designed to simulate a real-world professional experience and prepare students to begin or continue their careers in international affairs.
 They are an excellent choice for students seeking to expand their networks and build generalist skills in project management, client relations, teamwork, and consulting.
-If you are planning to enter a career in government, NGOs, startups, corporations, or consulting firms, a Practicum course may be a good choice for you.
+If you are planning to enter a career in government, NGOs, startups, corporations, or consulting firms, a practicum course may be a good choice for you.

-However, there are two other ways to satisfy the capstone requirement at SIS in addition to Practica: a thesis and a substantial research project (SRP).
-You should consider the following questions in deciding whether or not to pursue a Practicum over the thesis or SRP:
+For most SIS MA programs, there are two additional ways to satisfy the capstone requirement at SIS in addition to the practica program: a thesis and a substantial research project (SRP).
+You should consider the following questions in deciding whether to pursue a practicum over the thesis or SRP:

 - Do you plan to apply for PhD programs?
 Having a thesis is likely a more useful body of work to demonstrate the academic background most PhD programs are seeking.

 - Is there a very specific topic you wish to research?
-The Practicum projects serve real-world clients.
-While the general theme and clients are likely not to change, a project’s focus may shift slightly after you apply for a Practicum in order to ensure the final results of the project will be helpful to the client.
+The practicum projects serve real-world clients.
+While the general theme and clients are likely not to change, a project’s focus may shift slightly after you apply for a practicum to ensure the final results of the project will be helpful to the client.